Machinocheese/rcos-status-updates/fall_2018/week_08.md

 ## Last Week's Accomplishments

-> Last week, BASA presented our project along with a demo for the RCOS presentation.
-I've also successfully managed to compile from C into kernel code and to actually boot the code, so that's a success.
-I've also taken a look over reading in input and printing properly to the new screen.
+> Last week, I didn't do much but continue my designs on the keyboard driver.
+I was largely preoccupied with Thanksgiving.

 ## This Week's Plan

-> This week, I plan on finishing up the designs for the keyboard driver and seeing how close I can get to reading input properly and displaying it.
-The final goal is ultimately something like an echo driver.
+> This week, I plan on continuing my driver.
+I haven't found enough evidence to prove that it isn't necessary, so I'll most likely continue doing that.
+I'll also continue looking at custom print functions.

 ## Anything Blocking?